containerbuildsystem/atomic-reactor/docs/flatpak.md

 **component**: (optional). `com.redhat.component` label in generated Dockerfile.
 Used to name the build when uploading to Koji.
 Defaults to the module name.

+**base_image**: (optional). image to use when creating filesystem; also will be recorded as the parent image of the output image.
+This overrides the `flatpak: base_image` setting in the reactor config.

 **branch**: (required) The branch of the application or runtime.
 In many cases, this will match the stream name of the module.

 **cleanup-commands**: (optional, runtime only).
 A shell script that is run after installing all packages.